alicexue/Final-Project2/README.md

 # Final-Project2
-Spider Solitaire - Emily Xu and Alice Xue \n
+Spider Solitaire - Emily Xu and Alice Xue.
 To run, click the "spider_solitaire" folder and open the "spider_solitair.pde" file.
 Enjoy!

-\n

 Log: